mohsuhel/zomato-cloned--ci-cd-steps/README.md

 Step 7 — Deploy the image using Docker
 Step 8 — Terminate the AWS EC2 Instances.

+# Note : You can use the  Elastic Ip if needed !!

 # Let’s Start …..

 # Step -1 :    Launch an Ubuntu(22.04) T2 Large Instance.